crederauk/kvasir/README.md

 With the ability to parse these formats into a single structure, it's possible to generate more flexible output.

-It can be run directly or within CI/CD pipelines to generate and embed documentation into markdown files, READMEs or other documentation tools.
+It can be run directly or as a pre-processor within CI/CD pipelines to generate and embed documentation into markdown files, READMEs or other documentation tools.

 ## Motivation
 There are many documentation generation tools for projects, but most are either generic